 The popularity of these cars in Britain means there’s a big scene for MX5 owners and therefore a large database of knowledge and expertise to call on should you need some advice.

 All that’s left to do now is go and hunt the classifieds for the perfect used Mazda MX5.
 Just remember to do your research and thoroughly check every car you view.

 Don’t be tempted to buy the first one you see, unless you’re sure it’s in perfect condition.
 Miles of smiles behind the wheel of this iconic Mazda sports car await…

-T W White & Sons have represented Mazda since 1984, and are one of the longest established dealerships in the United Kingdom.
-As well as offering Brand new MX5’s and RF’s we also have a vast array of used Mazda approved MX5’s – All with a comprehensive three years parts and labour warranty, backed by RAC, 12 month RAC breakdown cover and MOT test insurance, giving you total peace of mind.
+T W White & Sons have represented Mazda since 1984, and are one of the largets and longest established dealerships in the United Kingdom.
+As well as offering Brand new MX5 Convertible and MX-5 RF’s we also have a vast array of used Mazda approved MX5’s – All which come with a comprehensive three years parts and labour warranty, backed by RAC, 12 month RAC breakdown cover and MOT test insurance, giving you total peace of mind.
 Keep an eye on our Stock list here – Mazda MX5 approved used stock.
 And while we don’t typically stock any Mk1 or Mk2 models, our enthusiastic aftersales department will always be happy to offer help and advice on any service/care related questions you may have about your (potential) new car.